christophernhill/rc_howtos/examples/Using-Gaussian/README.md

-#Getting Started

  The following guides were created based on the tutorial found here:
 >www.uio.no/english/services/it/research/hpc/abel/help/software/Gaussian.html

+#Before you begin

+Make sure you are in the Gaussian group by typing:
+>groups

+If Gaussian is not listed, please email c3ddb-admin@techsquare.com to request access to the Gaussian group.

+#Getting Started

 It is strongly reccomended to make a new directory before running tests